 Soups & Starters

 A deliciously creamy soup that tastes indulgent despite being packed full of plant based goodness.
-The pesto and the broccoli flavours balance each other out perfectly and the nutty, cheesy flavour from the nutritional yeast gives a nod to the classic Broccoli and Stilton soup.
+The subtle flavours balance each other out perfectly and the nutty, cheesy flavour from the nutritional yeast gives a nod to the classic Broccoli and Stilton soup.
 The full recipe for this starter can be found here.

 Creamy Carrot & Ginger Soup